 Energy Zone Facts

-- Swimming sets of different duration and intensity are supported by energy from different sources.
-During high intensity short-term swimming bouts most energy is recycled through the anaerobic pathway.
-It is a fast and non-oxidative way of energy recycling.
-During low intensity long-term swimming bouts, the energy is recycled mostly aerobically using oxygen.
-This way is slow, but more efficient than the anaerobic way.
+- Swim sets of different duration and intensity are supported by energy from different sources.
+During high intensity, short-term swimming bouts, most energy is recycled through the anaerobic pathway.
+It is a fast and non-oxidative way to recycle energy.
+During low intensity, long-term swimming bouts, the energy is recycled mostly aerobically using oxygen.
+This way is slower, but more efficient than the anaerobic way.

-- Improvement of one energy system does not influence another one.
+- Improvement of one energy system does not influence another.
 When athletes swim long distances, they develop mostly aerobic energy sources.
 High intensity swimming develops the anaerobic energy sources.
-Different swimming events require the training of different energy pathways.
+Different swimming events require you to train different energy pathways.

 - The same swimming set can be swum in different energy zones.
 For example, swimmers can swim sets with higher or lower intensities.
-This will recruit different pathways of energy recycling.
+This will recycle energy in different ways.

 - The same swimming intensity or even heart rate affects the energy recycling pathways differently at different stages of the season (i.e., in the beginning of the season, after a sickness, or at peak performance).
 Adaptation in athletes to the same swimming intensity depends on their current condition, types of muscle fibers, training history, and other factors.
 Therefore, it is important to test athletes during a season and to select appropriate swimming intensities (by using heart rate) to train different energy zones.